runag/runag/README.md

 #### `REMOTE_ENV`

-Space-separated list of environment variable names, to be set in remote script with the values present in the calling runag instance at the moment of ssh call.
+Space-separated list of environment variable names, to be set in remote script with the values present in the calling rùnag instance at the moment of ssh call.
 Example list is: `"FOO BAR QUX"`.
-For any provided names (or for absence of them), runag will internaly add `"RUNAG_UPDATE_SECRETS RUNAG_TASK_VERBOSE RUNAG_VERBOSE"`.
+For any provided names (or for absence of them), rùnag will internaly add `"RUNAG_UPDATE_SECRETS RUNAG_TASK_VERBOSE RUNAG_VERBOSE"`.

 #### `REMOTE_HOST`